Not a single cloud could be seen as we left Stockade Lake Campground.

 Some claim that the Black Hills are the oldest mountains in the United States and possibly in the world.
 Others allege that the Appalachian Mountains are.
 Either way, the Black Hills are old.
 We are talking millions of years old.
 Native Americans believed the land to be sacred and spiritually charged.

-It’s easy to feel one with nature wandering around the calming pine-covered hills, imposing pinnacles, and mysterious formations.
+It’s easy to feel one with nature wandering around the calming pine-covered hills, imposing pinnacles, and mysterious formations while hiking in Custer State Park.

-Related: South Dakota’s soon-to-be largest sculpture in the world dedicated to the American Indians
+Related: South Dakota’s soon-to-be largest sculpture in the world is dedicated to the American Indians

 6. Lake Fun